 The "automatic" homestead exemption - or dwelling house exemption, as it is also known - requires the judgment creditor to initiate court proceedings to determine whether the property is exempt and the amount of the exemption.
-Generally where property is levied on to enforce a money judgment, the debtor is given notice of levy and must make an exemption claim within 10 days.8 A creditor who levies on a "dwelling," which may be an exempt homestead, may not have it sold to enforce a money judgment without first obtaining a court order for sale.
+Generally where property is levied on to enforce a money judgment, the debtor is given notice of levy and must make an exemption claim within 10 days.9 A creditor who levies on a "dwelling," 10 which may be an exempt homestead, may not have it sold to enforce a money judgment without first obtaining a court order for sale.
 The creditor must apply for the order for sale within 20 days after notice of levy is served on the judgment debtor.
-10 The judgment creditor's application is not simple: the creditor must determine whether the county tax assessor's records show a current homeowner's exemption or disabled veteran's exemption, must state on information and belief whether the dwelling is a homestead, the amount of the exemption, and whether there is a homestead declaration recorded, and must state the amount of liens and encumbrances and the address of other lien creditors and encumbrancers as shown in the recorder's files.
-11 The creditor must give notice of the application, including personal service on any occupant, at least 30 days before the hearing.
-12 At the hearing, the creditor has the burden of showing the dwelling is not exempt if there is a tax exemption on file in the tax assessor's office; otherwise, the burden is on the debtor to prove the exempt status.
-The property is appraised, and if it is of sufficient value, it is ordered to be sold.
-Notice of the sale cannot be given until at least 120 days after the notice of levy.
+11 The judgment creditor's application is not simple: the creditor must determine whether the county tax assessor's records show a current homeowner's exemption or disabled veteran's exemption, must state on information and belief whether the dwelling is a homestead, the amount of the exemption, and whether there is a homestead declaration recorded, and must state the amount of liens and encumbrances and the address of other lien creditors and encumbrancers as shown in the recorder's files.
+12 The creditor must give notice of the application, including personal service on any occupant, at least 30 days before the hearing.
+13 At the hearing, the creditor has the burden of showing the dwelling is not exempt if there is a tax exemption on file in the tax assessor's office; otherwise, the burden is on the debtor to prove the exempt status.14 The property is appraised, and if it is of sufficient value, it is ordered to be sold.
+Notice of the sale cannot be given until at least 120 days after the notice of levv.
+15 Ultimately, the homestead cannot be sold unless the bid exceeds the amount of the applicable homestead exemption plus the amount necessary to satisfy all liens and encumbrances on the property, and the price must be 90 percent of the appraised value unless the court orders otherwise.
+16 Proceeds of a sale are distributed first to